 Why do we have to connect via SFO, when Air China flies out of LAX?

-Our Air China group contract is from SFO Airport — this airport has the best air schedule from the West Coast, for your timely arrival into Beijing.
+Our Air China group contract is from the SFO Airport.
+This airport has the best air schedule from the West Coast for your timely arrival into Beijing.
 Your baggage is checked from LAX all the way to Beijing.
-Air China non-stop flight from Los Angeles to Beijing is a ‘redeye' leaving at 1:40AM, and arriving at 5:20AM which is not appropriate for hotel check in.
-The second non-stop flight is a daytime schedule, but this flight is not a daily flight and is often cancelled without notice.
+Air China’s non-stop flight from Los Angeles to Beijing is a ‘redeye' flight leaving at 1:40AM, and arriving at 5:20AM which is not appropriate for your hotel check in.
+The second non-stop flight is a daytime arrival, but this flight is often cancelled without notice.

 If your party has a minimum of 10 passengers from LAX, you are eligible for a group airfare and we can request group seats to fly you directly from LAX.
-We can even try even if you don't have 10 but do have a minimum of 4-6.
+We can also try even if you don't have 10 but do have between 4 and 6 passengers.

 Can we join a China Spree tour without the international flights?

 Yes, you can join our "Land only" package, which excludes the transpacific flights to China, but includes all intra-China flights.
 As a matter of fact, more travelers opt to take care of their transpacific flight to China on their own and join our "Land only" package.
 Please find the pricing for "Land only" option at the "Dates & Pricing" page of the each tour.

 Can we earn mileage from Air China on our China tours?

 Yes, please read Air China mileage accumulation policy at the All About Flights section.